spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/before-starting.rst

 Before starting this tutorial
 #############################

-1. Read through the following page to familiarize yourself with key SCT concepts:

-   * :ref:`inspecting-your-results`: After some steps in this tutorial, instructions are provided to open the output images using :ref:`Quality Control (QC) <qc>` reports and :ref:`fsleyes-instructions`.

-2. Make sure that you have the following files in your working directory:
+#.
+Make sure that you have the following files in your working directory:

    * ``single_subject/data/dmri/dmri.nii.gz`` : A 4D dMRI image comprised of 35 3D volumes.
    * ``single_subject/data/dmri/bvals.txt`` : A text file containing a b-value for each volume in the dMRI image, indicating the diffusion weightings for each of the volumes in the dMRI image.